sirdoombox/Overwatch.Net/README.md

 * Serializable - No complex data.
 * Platform detection
 * Identifies and gracefully handles private profiles - parsing as much data as is available.
+* Finding player aliases where a player plays on multiple platforms.

 ## Planned Features
-* None at the moment - Any feature requests will be placed here.
+* None at the moment - Any feature requests will be placed here, however new features do make themselves into the library from time to time.

 ## Dependencies
 * AngleSharp - Used to parse the data from the PlayOverwatch page as no other data source is available from Blizzard.
+* Newtonsoft.Json - Used to parse XHR requests for player aliases.

 ## Usage
 ```csharp